 How do I export data from Investment profile?

-In the Investment layer view for dev weeks, tickets, and story points, you can download a CSV export of your investment layer data.
-Each export includes either dev weeks, tickets, or story point data, depending on your report filters.
+In the Investment layer view for Dev weeks, tickets, and story points, you can download a CSV export of your investment layer data.
+Each export includes either Dev weeks, tickets, or story point data, depending on your report filters.
 To see data for multiple of those choices, download CSVs individually.

 Note: There is no CSV export for the Work types view.
+For additional export options, explore the Investment profile API.

 This export includes data according to the filters you have set for the report and contains the following information: